andyatkinson/jquery-tweets/README.markdown

 Style
 ===
 Style is up to you.
 A div with the id of "tweets" can be used to scope CSS selectors to the p and li elements inside it.
+Check the examples below to see various ways the tweets are styled to fit the website design.

 Where is this used?
 ===